Marc Goodfellow: Playing career

 In November 2013 Goodfellow moved up a division to join King's Lynn Town.
 He stayed at King's Lynn for two months before joining Worksop Town on 2 January 2014.
 On 28 March 2014 Goodfellow moved to Mickleover Sports.
 Mickleover finished the 2013–14 season in the play-off places, but were beaten by Belper Town in the play-off final.
 In June 2014, Goodfellow joined Nottingham side Basford United.
 United won the Midland League in 2014–15.

+Coaching career

+Goodfellow returned to former club Gresley Rovers as coach of the under-15s side, and also served as first-team assistant manager from November 2024 until stepping down due to health issues in March 2025.